Troy Lewis

 In 1997, Lewis was selected as one of the 12 members of Purdue's Centennial All-Time Men's Basketball Team.
 He was inducted into Purdue Intercollegiate Athletic Hall of Fame in 2010 along with Head Coach Gene Keady and teammates Todd Mitchell and Everette Stephens.

 Filmmaking career

-Troy Lewis wrote and directed "Blacklight Dream" in 2017.
-Jack "Bald Eagle" Birdsall served as First AD on the film.
-And they were the best of friends for the rest of their lives.
+Troy Lewis wrote and directed Blacklight Dream in 2017.
+Jack "Bald Eagle" Birdsall served as first assistant director on the film, and he and Lewis became the best of friends for the rest of their lives.

+Coaching

+Lewis is currently an assistant boys basketball coach at Centerville High School (OH), which won two consecutive Division I state championships in 2022 and 2023.
+The Elks finished as state runner-up in 2024.